Emergency on Planet Earth: Background and composition

 With the title track, Kay said that it ultimately defined the concept of the album: "The whole groove of it, all the syncopation, the strings gliding over the top... and the lyrics were hammer to the nail: 'The kids need education/and the streets are never clean/... is that life that I am witnessing/or just another wasted birth.
 Kay wanted to re-create the Headhunters' song "God Made Me Funky" with his own track "Whatever It Is, I Just Can't Stop", and he credits having "a real drummer" for its "funky feel".
 "Blow Your Mind" is a soft track intended to last eight and half minutes long.
 The track was recorded in one take; Kay said: "the brass was feeling so nice that when we got to the end I didn't want it to stop, so I motioned to the guys to go again, which is why there's the reprise."
-For the ten-minute track "Revolution 1993", the track has "paramilitary drums" and "grinding bass".
+For the ten-minute track "Revolution 1993", the track has "paramilitary drums" and a Minimoog played underneath the bass.
 With the lyrics, Kay said "it rounded off all the other things I've been saying on the album".
 It also has "crisscrossed ascending and descending lines, James Brown-like brass punches, a female rhythm and blues choir, Mitch Mitchellesque drums, African percussion, up-front funk bass and elements of hip hop, fusion, acid jazz, technopop and ragamuffin."
 The album ends with the "didgeridoo workout" track "Didgin' Out".